andrewflo/cse-531-logical-clock-project/README.md

 * `input.json`: Input file containing a list of branch processes and customer processes with transaction events.

-* `output.txt`: The output file containing each Customer's `recvMsg` output.
-This file will be overwritten each time the program is ran.
+* `output.json`: The output file containing an array of each branch's events and each event grouped by eventID & sorted by clock value.
+(This file will be overwritten each time the program is ran).

 * `branch.proto`: Protocol buffer file defining RPC messages & services.
 This file has already been compiled to produce the `branch_pb2.py` & `branch_pb2_grpc.py` files.